 Individuals may contact the Trust Beneficiary Call Center at (888) 678-6836 for assistance in determining who their interests were inherited from.

-Purchase offers are valid for 45 calendar days from the date of the Cover Letter in the offer package.
+Purchase offers are valid for 45 calendar days from the date of the Cover Letter in the offer package, even if the location reaches its purchase estimate prior to the offer deadline.
 Signed and notarized deeds and the corresponding Purchasable Interests Inventory must be post-marked by the deadline indicated in the Cover Letter.
 Landowners are strongly encouraged to review their land interests and consider if they are interested in participating in the Buy-Back Program prior to receiving their purchase offer.

 In order for your package to be processed, the required documents must be filled out correctly and returned to the Program within 45 days.
 Required documents include the Purchasable Interests Inventory (both the SUMMARY and DETAIL sections) and the signed and notarized deed.
 If any of the required documents are missing, or if the documents are filled out incorrectly, the Program may provide you with new documents to complete if time and resources allow.
 If time and resources don’t allow, your sale will be declined, but you may receive a new offer if an additional wave of offers is made for the location.

 108. I returned my purchase offer package and have received an Acknowledgement of Conveyance Letter.
 What does it mean?

 An Acknowledgement Notice is mailed to each seller upon closing of the Sale/Conveyance.
 The Notice will list the amount deposited into the seller’s Individual Indian Money (IIM) account for the purchase of the owner interests that the seller selected on the Purchasable Interests Inventory.
 The letter lists: